-Administrators shall be designated by the Chief of Police and are responsible for:
+The Police Technology Specialist is the primary administrator for all camera systems.
+Other departmental administrators can be designated by the Chief of Police.
+Administrators are responsible for:

 - Providing training on all aspects and requirements on the use of a camera system - Overseeing the assignment of the cameras systems - Maintaining a log of officers assigned a camera system - Facilitating needed repairs - Monitoring available storage - Monitoring purging schedule for compliance